logzio/logzio-helm/otel/README.md

 Replace `<<LISTENER-HOST>>` with your region’s listener host (for example, `https://listener.logz.io:8053`).
 For more information on finding your account’s region, see [Account region](https://docs.logz.io/user-guide/accounts/account-region.html).

-Replace `<<ENV-TAG>>` with the name you would like to give to this enviroment to easily find the metrics of this enviroment
+Replace `<<ENV-TAG>>` with the name you would like to give to this enviroment's metrics to easily find them.

 ```
 helm install  \